Invincible Steel Man Daitarn 3: Media

+Novels

 Video games

-Daitarn 3 has made appearance in many Super Robot Wars titles.
+Daitarn 3 has made appearances in many Super Robot Wars titles.
 Daitarn has also appeared in the Harobots series alongside its predecessor, Zambot 3, being able to perform a combination attack with it in some of the games.

 Banjo himself has been a significant character is many of the Super Robot Wars titles.
 One of the most notable appearances was in Super Robot Wars Z2 Saisei-hen where he manages to prevent the death of Shirley Fenette from Code Geass should the player gather enough "Zero points" throughout the game.

 In Super Robot Wars V, Banjo reveals that Hokushin, the main villain of Martian Successor Nadesico: Prince of Darkness, is the last living Meganoid.